Artyom-Gusarov/virtual-methods-returning-Awaitable/README.md

 If we want frequently used function returning awaitable type we can make it coroutine or make it return hard-coded awaiter type, so it can be faster (no coroutine heap allocation and less calls).

-But if we want to have virtual methods returning awaitable type we can't use different awaiter types in derived classes, because return type must be the same in all overrides.
+But if we need virtual methods returning awaitable type we can't use different awaiter types in derived classes, because return type must be the same in all overrides.
 So we need type-erased awaiter that can store different awaiter types on stack.

 ## Solution